-Warning - you did not meet the cumulative requirements for standard A at the end of the most recently completed term.
-The next term you attend is a 'warning' term.
+Warning: You are not meeting the cumulative requirements for standard A. The next term you attend is a 'warning' term.
 You are eligible for financial aid (if otherwise eligible) during your warning term.
+If you are not meeting the cumulative requirements for standards A and B at the end of your warning term (if enrolled), your financial aid will be suspended for the following term.